Short-stay Caribbean visa (90 days or less)

 How and where you apply for a visa depends on your nationality.

-It is not possible to extend a short-stay Caribbean visa.
-If you wish to stay longer than 90 days, you must apply for a residence permit.
+If you would like to stay in the Dutch Caribbean for more than 90 days you must apply for a residence permit.